 During his 12 years leading Gemini, Mountain moved to Hawaii's Big Island in 1998 to assume responsibility for the creation of the Gemini Observatory – formulating, implementing, and running the operations and development programs of the two telescopes.
 As part of the development program, he built up a world-renowned adaptive optics group, which has kept the Gemini telescopes at the forefront of observational infrared astronomy.
 A 10-year retrospective can be found via the June 2009 edition of the GeminiFocus magazine.

 In 2003, Mountain initiated a partnership with the National Optical Astronomy Observatory (NOAO) resulting in the formation of the Association of Universities for Research in Astronomy's (AURA's) "New Initiatives Office," which conducted a two-year study of the feasibility of ground-based 30-meter telescopes.
 The success of this study led to the inclusion of AURA in the Thirty Meter Telescope (TMT) project.
 Matt's related responsibilities have included memberships on the review committee of the California Extremely Large Telescope and the TMT Board.

 Dr. Mountain has published over 100 research papers, articles and reports.
-He is a Professor in the Department of Physics and Astronomy at the Johns Hopkins University and visiting Professor at the University of Oxford; fellow of the American Astronomical Society, the Royal Astronomical Society, and the American Association for the Advancement of Science; and a member of the International Society for Optical Engineering.
+He is a Professor in the Department of Physics and Astronomy at the Johns Hopkins University and visiting Professor at the University of Oxford; fellow of the Royal Astronomical Society, and the American Association for the Advancement of Science; and a member of the American Astronomical Society, and the International Society for Optical Engineering.
 In 2003 Matt was awarded the Gabriela Mistral Medal for excellence in education by the Chilean Ministry of Education for the Gemini Star Teachers educational program.
 It was the first time this honor was awarded outside of Chile.